-- Find the Louisiana Connectors and aligned resources on the Louisiana Believes website. - Email louisianastandards@la.gov with questions. - Anticipate - Preview of assessment design and structure in fall 2017 - New assessment administered in spring 2018 - Additional curricular resources aligned to ELA Guidebooks in fall 2017 - Draft Science Louisiana Connectors in fall 2017 - On-going SWSDs Cohort trainings and support in fall 2017 and spring 2018
+- Find all resources on the Louisiana Believes website. - Email louisianastandards@la.gov with questions. - Anticipate - Preview of assessment design and structure in fall 2017 - New assessment administered in spring 2018 - Additional curricular resources aligned to ELA Guidebooks in fall 2017 - Draft Science Louisiana Connectors in fall 2017 - On-going SWSDs Cohort trainings and support in fall 2017 and spring 2018